PowerAruba/PowerArubaCL/README.md

 #Each cmdlet can use -connection parameter
 ```

+### Refresh-Token
+By default, the (access) token is valid for 7200 seconds (2 hours), PowerArubaCL store the refresh_token (valid for 14days ?)
+and automatically update (access) token when it is expired (or it will be expire on less of 15 minutes).
+If you need to renew token before you can use _Update-ArubaCLRefreshToken_ cmdlet

 ### Limit
 Following API call, it is possible to have a limit return result.